 Selected Publications about Computational Textiles and Digital Fabrication

 Davis, Felecia.
-Softbuilt: Computational Textile Architectures, Actar D Press, forthcoming 2019.
+Softbuilt: Computational Textile Architectures, Actar D Press, forthcoming forthcoming 2020.

 Davis, Felecia.
 "Touch: Communication of Emotion through Computational Textile Expression." in Emotion and Ambient Computing Session In the HCII 2018 Proceedings, Las Vegas, July 2018.

 Davis, Felecia.
 "FELT: Emotion, Space and Communication."In Data, Architecture and the Experience of Place, Ed.
 Anastasia Karandinou, Routledge-Taylor&Francis Press, 2019.

 Davis, Felecia and Dumitrescu Delia.
 "Knitted Heat Active Textiles: Pixelated Reveal and the Radiant Daisy", In Active Matter, Ed.
 Skylar Tibbits, MIT Press, Cambridge, MA, 2017.

 Davis, Felecia.
 "FELT: Communicating Emotion through a Shape Changing Textile Wall Panel", In Textiles for Advanced Applications, Ed.
 Bipin Kumar, InTech Publishers, Croatia, 2017.

 Davis, Felecia, Duarte, Jose, Eds.
 Design + Computing: Stuckeman Center for Design Computing, Flash Symposium and Open House 2016.
 Stuckeman Center for Design Computing Publication, 2017.

 Davis, Felecia.
 "FELT: Emotion, Space and Communication", Accepted paper for the conference Between Data and Senses: Architecture, Neuroscience and the Digital Worlds, March 2017, University of East London.